Steadying0235/gpu-screen-recorder-fork/README.md

 If you install GPU Screen Recorder flatpak, which is the gtk gui version then you can still run GPU Screen Recorder command line by using the flatpak command option, for example `flatpak run --command=gpu-screen-recorder com.dec05eba.gpu_screen_recorder -w screen -f 60 -o video.mp4`.
 Note that if you want to record your monitor on AMD/Intel then you need to install the flatpak system-wide (like so: `flatpak install flathub --system com.dec05eba.gpu_screen_recorder`).

 # Dependencies
-GPU Screen Recorder uses meson build system so you need to install `meson`.
-There are additional dependencies depending on your graphics card:
-## AMD
-libglvnd (which provides libgl and libegl)\
-mesa\
-ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter)\
-x11 (libx11, libxcomposite, libxrandr, libxfixes, libxdamage, libxi)\
-libpulse\
-vaapi (libva, libva-mesa-driver)\
-libdrm\
-libcap\
-wayland-client
-## Intel
-libglvnd (which provides libgl and libegl)\
-mesa\
-ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter)\
-x11 (libx11, libxcomposite, libxrandr, libxfixes, libxdamage, libxi)\
-libpulse\
-vaapi (libva, intel-media-driver/libva-intel-driver)\
-libdrm\
-libcap\
-wayland-client
-## NVIDIA
-libglvnd (which provides libgl and libegl)\
-ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter)\
-x11 (libx11, libxcomposite, libxrandr, libxfixes, libxdamage, libxi)\
-libpulse\
-cuda runtime (libcuda.so.1) (libnvidia-compute)\
-nvenc (libnvidia-encode)\
-libva\
-libdrm\
-libcap\
-wayland-client\
-nvfbc (libnvidia-fbc1, when recording the screen on x11)\
-xnvctrl (libxnvctrl0, when using the `-oc` option)
-## Optional dependencies when compiling with portal support (default option)
-dbus\
-libpipewire (and libspa which is usually part of libpipewire)
+GPU Screen Recorder uses meson build system so you need to install `meson` to build GPU Screen Recorder:

+## Build dependencies
+These are the dependencies needed to build GPU Screen Recorder:

+* libglvnd (which provides libgl and libegl)
+* ffmpeg (libavcodec, libavformat, libavutil, libswresample, libavfilter)
+* x11 (libx11, libxcomposite, libxrandr, libxfixes, libxdamage, libxi)
+* libpulse
+* libva (and libva-drm)
+* libdrm
+* libcap
+* wayland-client

+## Runtime dependencies
+There are also additional dependencies needed at runtime depending on your GPU vendor:

+### AMD
+* mesa
+* vaapi (libva-mesa-driver)

+### Intel
+* mesa
+* vaapi (intel-media-driver/libva-intel-driver/linux-firmware, depending on which intel iGPU you have)

+### NVIDIA
+* cuda runtime (libcuda.so.1) (libnvidia-compute)
+* nvenc (libnvidia-encode)
+* nvfbc (libnvidia-fbc1, when recording the screen on x11)
+* xnvctrl (libxnvctrl0, when using the `-oc` option)

+## Optional dependencies
+When compiling GPU Screen Recorder with portal support (`-Dportal=true`, which is enabled by default) these dependencies are also needed:
+* libdbus
+* libpipewire (and libspa which is usually part of libpipewire)

 # How to use
 Run `gpu-screen-recorder --help` to see all options and also examples.